 Goodwill represents the excess purchase price paid for acquired businesses over the estimated fair value of identifiable assets and liabilities.
 Goodwill is tested for impairment once a year, during the fourth quarter, or more frequently if events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Such events and changes in circumstances may include continued economic uncertainty, lower than forecasted revenue, reduced future cash flow estimates, or a substantial decline in business performance.
-Goodwill impairment is a critical accounting policy because goodwill is material to our total assets (goodwill represents 37% of total assets as of December 31, 2024 and 39% of total assets as of December 31, 2023), and the evaluation involves the use of significant estimates, key assumptions and judgment.
+Goodwill impairment is a critical accounting policy because goodwill is material to our total assets (goodwill represents 39% of total assets as of March 31, 2025, 37% of total assets as of December 31, 2024 and 39% of total assets as of December 31, 2023), and the evaluation involves the use of significant estimates, key assumptions and judgment.